NeggFriedRice/T3A2-B-Backend/README.md

 - A refresh token is returned when a user logs in along with the JWT
 - It is used to get a new JWT when the old one expires by sending a POST request to /auth/token with the refresh token in the body

+## Images

+### POST /images/pfp

+#### **This is a protected route, a valid JWT is required in the Bearer header**

+- Uploads a profile picture for the user
+- Requires a form-data body with the following fields:
+  - pfp: File, required
+  - Puts the images link in the user's profile picture field in the database